For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Professional Video Walkthrough

 If a picture is worth 1,000 words, then a video is worth a million.
 As a result, video is the fastest-growing form of marketing in real estate.
-I recommend hiring a real estate videographer who will use modern digital marketing tactics; from aerial drone footage to 3-axis gimbals to smooth slide rail shots.
+I recommend hiring a real estate videographer who will use modern digital marketing tactics, from aerial drone footage to 3-axis gimbals to smooth slide rail shots.

 A good listing video is the most vital eye candy that you can use to get buyers excited about your home.
-You can market your video all over social media to spread the word about your home.
+You can market your video on social media to spread the word about your home.
 You may not see this marketing technique on every listing in your area, but it is the most effective form of marketing for selling real estate these days.

 Here's an example of one of my listing videos.
 Marketing like this will increase the interest in your home and cause your listing to spend less time on the market.